microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-ExecutionTest-Plan.md

 tests in the DXC repo.
 An HLK test includes an extra level of infrastructure for test gating, selection, and result submission for WHQL signing of drivers.

-1. Tests will be shared privately with IHV's along with the latest DXC and latest Agility SDK for tesing and validation.
+1. Tests will be shared privately with IHVs along with the latest DXC and latest Agility SDK for tesing and validation.
 IHVs will also be able to build and run the tests from the public DXC repo themselves.
 If needed Microsoft can share further instructions when the tests are available.